SylwiaGrudkowska/JDemetra-documentation/pages/theory/index.md

 -   The cycle, that represents the smooth, almost periodic movement around the long-term evolution of the series.
 It reveals a succession of phases of growth and recession.

-For seasonal adjustment purposes both TRAMO/SEATS and X-13ARIMA-SEATS do not separate the long-term trend from the cycle as these two components are usually too short to perform their reliable estimation.
+For seasonal adjustment purposes both TRAMO-SEATS and X-13ARIMA-SEATS do not separate the long-term trend from the cycle as these two components are usually too short to perform their reliable estimation.
-Consequently, hereafter TRAMO/SEATS and X-13ARIMA-SEATS estimate the trend component.
-However, the original TRAMO/SEATS may separate the long-term trend from the cycle through the Hodrick-Precsott filter using the output of the standard decomposition.
+Consequently, hereafter TRAMO-SEATS and X-13ARIMA-SEATS estimate the trend component.
+However, the original TRAMO-SEATS may separate the long-term trend from the cycle through the Hodrick-Precsott filter using the output of the standard decomposition.
 It should be remembered that JDemetra+ refers to the trend-cycle as trend ($T_{t}$), and consequently this convention is used in this document.

-TRAMO/SEATS considers two decomposition models:
+TRAMO-SEATS considers two decomposition models:

 -   The additive model: $X_{t} = T_{t} + S_{t} + I_{t}$;